 The Interprovincial Picnic on the Bridge offers picnic spots overlooking Parliament Hill and the Ottawa River.
 Stretching between Ottawa and Gatineau, the Alexandra Bridge walkway will be covered with sod to create the picnic spots!
 This ticketed event is organized by Ottawa 2017.

 Canadian Track and Field Championships: A competition for the nation’s best Olympic and Paralympic athletes that also serves as selection trials for the national team.

 July 6-16, 2017

-Five stages sit around the bank of the river and inside the museum, creating one of the most unique and beautiful settings to witness some of the world’s biggest and most innovative artists during Bluesfest’s two-week reign.
-2017 performers to be announced.
+Five stages sit around the bank of the Ottawa river and inside the Canadian War Museum, creating one of the most unique and beautiful settings to witness some of the world’s biggest and most innovative artists during Bluesfest’s two-week reign.

 July 27-30, 2017

 A North American first, La Machine will feature a giant dragon and spider roaming the streets of Ottawa.
-Free for spectators, the exact location of their Ottawa performance will be announced in the coming months.
+Free for spectators, the exact location of their Ottawa performance will be announced.